njablonski/ExeniaCampaign/README.md

   - 125 points for a **Weakened** wing.
 - When two allied wings participate in the same battle, they may each bring a list of up to 100 points, regardless of their _Readiness_.
 - You may not take any unique named pilots or upgrades (cards with a • next to their name).
+- Taking upgrades may require spending strategic campaign resources.
+  - You can always take Talent upgrades.
+  - To take [Crew](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Crew_Upgrades), Gunner, [Astromech](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Astromech_Upgrades), or Modification upgrades requires than you spend 1 supply on _Personnel_ for the battle.
+  - To take Missile, Torpedo, [Device](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Device_Upgrades), or Turret upgrades requires that you spend 1 supply on _Ordnance_ for the battle.

 These rules enhance the verisimilitude of the story as it unfolds in the strategic game, disincentivizes netdecking behavior, and levels the playing field for players who may not be familiar with the metagame of popular formats.